How to visit Central Park for the first time in 2026

 The Arcade has a cathedral-like quality, featuring a stunning tiled ceiling of more than 15,000 encaustic tiles that were created by England’s famous Minton Tile Company.
 The “Mintons”, as they were generally called, were removed for a time due to structural weakness of the terrace, but were replaced, fully restored, in 2007.
 Often used for floors in the great cathedrals of Europe, this is the only place in the entire world where these exquisite tiles are used for a ceiling.

-Perhaps it is the Mintons, or just the arched stoned structure itself, that gives the Arcade beautiful acoustics.
+Perhaps it is the Mintons, or just the arched stone structure itself, that gives the Arcade beautiful acoustics.
 You will find artists and buskers of all kinds, singers, dancers, violinists, etc, taking advantage of the sound quality of the arcade to entertain passers-by.
 It is one of the most “New York” experiences one can have.

 Pass on through the Arcade, and climb the stairs to The Mall.
 There are restrooms in the area of the stairs if you feel the need.